sourcegraph/sourcegraph-public-snapshot/doc/integration/firefox_security.md

 The Sourcegraph Firefox add-on has been flagged as unsafe by Mozilla because of a compliance issue with Mozilla's policy regarding [add-on development practices](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/AMO/Policy/Reviews#Development_Practices).
 This issue is specifically related to how we have chosen to implement Sourcegraph extensions.

 We made Sourcegraph extensions centrally managed by your Sourcegraph instance, not individually managed in your Firefox profile.
-Our customers are companies that roll out the browser extension to all employees, and asking each employee to individually manage Sourcegraph settings in Firefox would be unnecessarily complex for both users and admins than the centrally managed solution.
+Our customers are companies that roll out the browser extension to all employees, and asking each employee to individually manage Sourcegraph settings in Firefox would be more complex for both users and admins than the centrally managed solution.

 ## What are Sourcegraph extensions, and who can author them?